Senate hearing on pandemic gets testy: 'What a moron'

 Among the chief complaints of Republicans and Democrats alike is a continuing lack of tests to make it easier for people to tell if they have COVID-19 so they can stay home and not spread it.

-“I just say to all of you right now, testing’s broken,” said an exasperated Sen. Richard Burr of North Carolina, the committee’s ranking member.
+“I just say to all of you right now, testing’s broken,” said an exasperated Sen. Richard Burr, R-North Carolina, the committee’s ranking member.

 Still, Burr and several other lawmakers on both sides of the aisle also thanked Fauci for his work to fight the pandemic.